-British Airways says that the “Browse” package should get you a minimum of 250kbps, while the “Stream” package should get you a minimum of 0.66Mbps.
-In my opinion it’s a bit of a stretch to call the latter “high-speed browsing,” but…
+British Airways says that the “Browse” package should get you a minimum of 250kbps, while the “Stream” package should get you a minimum of 0.66Mbps (660kpbs).
+In my opinion, it’s a bit of a stretch to call the latter “high-speed browsing,” but…

 So, how were speeds on my flight?
-Let’s keep in mind that this was a daytime London to New York flight, which I imagine is probably about the highest wifi utilization rate you’ll find on any route.
+On my first flight on British Airways with Wi-Fi the speeds weren’t great.
+However, it was also a daytime flight from London to New York, which I would imagine has among the highest Wi-Fi utilization rate of any route.

 Wifi speeds ranged from really, really, really awful…